Tips & Tipped Employees in Burbank

 I am a waiter and my boss told me that I must share my tips with other employees.
 Do I have to do this?

 Yes.
 Involuntary tip pooling is allowed under California law so long as the tips are shared with employees to whom the tip was paid.
-Talk to the employment law attorneys in Burbank at the Akopyan Law Firm to discuss your unique case.

 Can tips be considered part of my regular pay rate when calculating overtime?